-- (1) Affected with any dangerous, painful, incurable or communicable disease; or - (2) Incurably crippled or suffering incurably after reasonable effort has been made to notify the owner.
+- (1) Affected with any dangerous, painful, incurable or communicable disease; or - (2) Incurably crippled or suffering incurably after reasonable effort has been made to notify the owner; or - (3) Deemed to have dangerous or aggressive behavior.

 Sec.
-3-223. - Alteration of Cats and Dogs.
-(Add licensing in Section 13)
+3-223. - Alterating of Cats and Dogs.
+(If adopted will need to add licensing in Section 13)

-- (1) Every person within the City owning, possessing, controlling, harboring, or keeping any dog or cat for any length of time which is over four (4) months of age shall ensure the animal is altered and unable to produce offspring.
-The age of four (4) months shall be determined by the eruption of the animal's adult teeth. - (a) Owners of unaltered animals may seek a license for the animal.
+Every person within the City owning, possessing, controlling, harboring, or keeping any dog or cat for any length of time which is over four (4) months of age shall ensure the animal is altered and unable to produce offspring.
+The age of four (4) months shall be determined by the eruption of the animal's adult teeth.

+- Owners of unaltered animals may seek a license for the animal.
 The license will be available through the city clerk's office and renewed by January 1 of each year at the posted rate each animal each year.
-The license fee shall not be prorated due to the date issued. - (b) Any unaltered animal convicted of section 3-402 of this chapter shall have its license suspended immediately without refund.
-The owner of any animal whose license has been suspended in accordance of this section shall be prohibited from future issuances of licenses for unaltered animals. - (c) The owner of any unaltered animal within the City of Norman city limits shall, upon request from any city officer, provide immediate proof of licensing.
-Failure to do so shall result in the impoundment of the animal, at the owner's expense until the time it is altered or licensed. - (d) Each city business day at noon 12:00 P.M. shall constitute a separate violation of this section.
+The license fee shall not be prorated due to the date issued. - Any unaltered animal convicted of section 3-402 of this chapter shall have its license suspended immediately without refund.
+The owner of any animal whose license has been suspended in accordance of this section shall be prohibited from future issuances of licenses for unaltered animals. - (3) The owner of any unaltered animal within the City of Norman city limits shall, upon request from any city officer, provide immediate proof of licensing.
+Failure to do so shall result in the impoundment of the animal, at the owner's expense until the time it is altered or licensed. - (4) Each city business day at noon 12:00 P.M. shall constitute a separate violation of this section.